Benjamin Work & Andy Leleisi’uao

 Set amongst this backdrop is the shining Omniverse of Leleisiúao.
 The Omniverse is a concept found in western superhero comic books where there is an all-encompassing reality that every real and fictional universe becomes part of.
 This is not a hard parallel to draw given that the world’s leading economic and military power, the United States is now led by a reality television President whom is currently being held to political ransom by a nuclear armed North Korean despot.
 It would be convenient to find a Marvel or DC super hero handy right now.

-In their series of paintings, at this moment of transition, Work and Leleisi’uao speak to a universal basis, they ask us to be aware of dual strengths and purpose, despite terrors of the past and the echo’s which reverberate in the current round of global discord, that we recognize and act on what pulls us together, not what sets us apart.
+In their series of paintings, at this moment of human transition, Work and Leleisi’uao speak on a universal basis, they ask us to be aware of dual strengths and purpose, despite terrors of the past and the echo’s which reverberate in the current round of global discord, that we recognize and act on what pulls us together, not what sets us apart.
+Ben Bergman.

 Andy Leleisi’uao is the recipient of the Wallace Arts Trust Paramount Award 2017.